zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 # Finding your voice!
 Image slide.

 - Background images don't appear to scale correctly unless I also apply "background-size: cover" to the slide.
+- Press C to open a new linked window, and press P to view presenter notes.

 ---
 class: title, smokescreen, shelf, no-footer